NCAR/climate-primer-water/doc/ch3_baselines.rst

 |image18|

-:mark:`**What are we certain about?** On a global scale we know that sea and land ice volume are decreasing as average temperature, evaporation, and atmospheric water vapor are increasing.`
+**What are we certain about?** On a global scale we know that sea and land ice volume are decreasing as average temperature, evaporation, and atmospheric water vapor are increasing.

-:mark:`**What are we pretty sure about?** There are likely to be some regional differences from the global averages, but most regions are likely to experience the following:`
+**What are we pretty sure about?** There are likely to be some regional differences from the global averages, but most regions are likely to experience the following:

--  :mark:`more frequent wet and/or dry extremes brought about by warmer temperatures,`
+-  more frequent wet and/or dry extremes brought about by warmer temperatures,

--  :mark:`increased evapotranspiration, and`
+-  increased evapotranspiration, and

--  :mark:`changes to precipitation intensity, distribution, and phase (liquid versus frozen).`
+-  changes to precipitation intensity, distribution, and phase (liquid versus frozen).

-:mark:`These changes may lie outside the range of observations in the period of record, and will need to be taken into account in water research and resources planning.`
+These changes may lie outside the range of observations in the period of record, and will need to be taken into account in water research and resources planning.

 +-----------------------------------------------------------------------+
 | **TRENDS IMPACTING WATER AND ENVIRONMENTAL RESOURCES PLANNING**       |